Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 - Combined and Multi-Modal Therapy.
 In more advanced cancers, investigators are researching very intensive treatments that use 2 or more combinations of chemotherapy, radiation, and surgery.
 For example, radiation plus chemotherapy may be helpful in people whose tumors are surgically removable.
 Such approaches are very toxic but appear to improve survival in selected people.

 Severe inflammation in the esophagus is the most common severe side effect of the radiation and chemotherapy combination.
-There is also a very high risk of serious infections, including pneumonia, herpes zoster, and cytomegalovirus.
-Long-term antibiotic therapy may be needed.
+There is also a very high risk of serious infections, including pneumonia.

 Although people over 70 may suffer more from toxic effects than younger people, studies now suggest that they can achieve survival rates with combined treatments that are equal to those in younger people.